Musicians

 Led Zeppelin’s debut album, of the same name, was released in 1969.
 It has since sold over 8 million copies in the United States and also reached platinum certification in the United Kingdom and Australia, as well as diamond certification in Canada.

-At the time of this writing, the band is estimated to have sold between 200 million and 300 million records worldwide, including over 112 million album sales in the U.S. This makes them among the highest-selling music groups ever.
+As of this writing, the band is estimated to have sold between 200 million and 300 million records worldwide, including over 112 million album sales in the U.S. This makes them among the highest-selling music groups ever.

 Endorsements